 A Green Bean Galore

 This green bean stew is close to our hearts as a family.
-It is one of the dishes we request when we visit my parents.
+It is one of the dishes we always request when we visit my parents.

 Food & Memories